FOOD BANK VS. FOOD PANTRY

 A food bank is the storehouse for millions of pounds of food and other products that go out to the community.
 A food pantry functions as the arms that reach out to that community directly.

 The Food Bank of the Southern Tier's mission is to “feed the hungry" by providing food to these food pantries for distribution into their respective communities.
-The Food Bank's daily operation consists of sourcing and gathering food, sorting and cataloging the food, then warehousing the inventory to be distributed to our over 160 member agencies throughout our six county service area in the Southern Tier of New York State.
+The Food Bank's daily operation consists of sourcing and gathering food, sorting and cataloging the food, then warehousing the inventory to be distributed to our over 150 partner agencies throughout our six county service area in the Southern Tier of New York State.

 Food banks and food pantries—they are not the same.
 But they share the same commitment.
 At the Food Bank of the Southern Tier, we are proud of our partnership with food pantries—and many other organizations—who act with us on the belief that nobody should ever go hungry.